xamantra/momentum/docs/streams.md

 }
 ```

 - `bootstrap()` - this is the best place to initialize listeners not just for streams.
 This callback method is guaranteed to run only once.
-There is asynchronous version for this but we don't need any async code right now.
+There is an asynchronous version for this but we don't need any async code right now.

 - `.snapshots()` is of type `Stream<QuerySnapshot>`.
 We need to listen to this stream.